Magic Kingdom for Seniors

 The Haunted Mansion is one of Disney’s most legendary attractions.
 Join 999 Grim Grinning Ghosts for a fun ride through their final resting place.
 This one is especially fun at night, particularly if you take the last ride.

 This is Disney’s tribute to the dreams of childhood.
-Before writing it off, however, remember that most of the classic attractions are housed here.
-Fly with Peter Pan, marvel at the singing and dancing dolls in It’s A Small World, or meet the dwarfs with Snow White.
-The rides are silly but fun and may touch a wave of nostalgia for a simpler time.
+Fly with Peter Pan, marvel at the singing and dancing dolls in ‘it’s a small world’ , or seethe dwarfs with Snow White on the Mine Cart Coaster.
+The rides bring a wave of nostalgia.

 *Tip* Do not miss Mickey’s Philharmagic.
 This 3D show is spectacular.